icebergQ/parallelAlgorithmsFinalProject/README.md

-# See final report in inparallel_algs_finalProj.pdf under root directory.
+# See final report in inparallel_algs_finalProj.pdf under the root directory.